Watch Video – How to Transpose Data in Google Sheets (Using Formula and Paste Special)

 - Using Paste Special

-The method you choose will depend on whether you want the data to be static or dynamic (covered in detail in the sections later).
+The method you choose to swap rows and columns will depend on whether you want the data to be static or dynamic (covered in detail in the sections later).

 So let’s get started!